Sadaaaaa/shop/README.md

 ```

 This will:
-- Build the SHOP APP application image
+- Build two images: `main_service` and `payment`
-- Start the application container
+- Start the application containers
 - Set up and initialize the database
+- Set up and initialize the Redis cache
 - Configure networking between containers

 The application will be available at [http://localhost:8080](http://localhost:8080).

 The database will be accessible on port 5432.
+The Redis cache will be accessible on port 6379.

 ### Step 4: Stop the Containers